azmifarih/syb-task-1/README.md

 ```

 For the pipeline:
-1. Prepare Stage\n
+1. Prepare Stage
-It will clone the source of the Vue app from github and create a tag.
+- It will clone the source of the Vue app from github and create a tag.
 2. Compile VueJs
-Run command to install and build the package.
+- Run command to install and build the package.
 The output will be directory "dist".
 3. Build Docker Image Stage
-Build docker image with tag from first stage.
+- Build docker image with tag from first stage.
 4. Push Docker Image Stage
-Push docker image stage with tag from first stage.
+- Push docker image stage with tag from first stage.
 5. Deploy To K8S Cluster Stage
-Deploy image from fourth stage to kubernetes cluster.
+- Deploy image from fourth stage to kubernetes cluster.